Greek group analysis & psychotherapy company transforms mental health care through innovative approaches

 AspectKey Takeaway

-Core PrinciplesThe approach emphasizes relational dynamics and the transformative power of shared experiences within group settings.
+Core PrinciplesThis approach centers on relational dynamics and the transformative power of group support to foster empathy, self-awareness, and emotional connection.

 Historical Background of Greek Group Analysis and Psychotherapy